-With most of the local races either cancelled or virtual, Albany Running Exchange has been scheduling COVID Safety Plan approved races.
-I completed a half marathon in November and in April.
+With most of the local races either cancelled or virtual, Albany Running Exchange (ARE) began scheduling COVID Safety Plan approved races in 2021.
+This was one of them and unfortunately, it POURED the whole race.

-In March I ran their five mile race.
-For this race, ARE used the same course as the five miler but added a full marathon and also a point-to-point 10 miler.
+In March, I ran their five mile race (Electric City).
+For today’s event, ARE used the same course as the Electric City five miler but added a full marathon and also a point-to-point 10 miler again.

 It was advertised as “a very fast, point-to-point course.”